CS5331-ACKS/rest-api-development/README.md

 #### Question 2: Are there any security considerations your team thought about?

 We have thought about security when implementing the API and web application.
+However, not all of the higlighted considerations were implemented due to time restriction.
 - SSL should be implemented to provide confidentiality, integrity and authentication for network data between client and server.
-- Input validation should be implemented to prevent potential injection attacks. e.g. SQL injection, XSS.
-Command injection and etc.
+- Input validation should be implemented to prevent potential injection attack such as SQL injection, XSS, Command injection and etc.
+- Session management should be implemented in order to reduce the probability of session hijacking attack. e.g. Setting absolute timeout.
 - Strong user account policy should be implemented. e.g. account lockout, minimum password length, password complexity and etc.
-- Access control was implemented.
-To ensure that authenticated users will not be able to perform horizontal privilege escalation.
+- Access control was implemented so as to ensure that authenticated users will not be able to perform horizontal privilege escalation.
+- A whitelist of specific HTTP methods should be implemented for each endpoint in order to prevent potential abuse.
+- Content security policy should be implemented as an additional layer of defense for content injection attacks.

 #### Question 3: Are there any improvements you would make to the API specification to improve the security of the web application?

-TODO

 #### Question 4: Are there any additional features you would like to highlight?